respack-dev/wan2respack/docs/source/howtouse/ho-index.rst

    - Python script for saving the QE results and exporting k-points with gen_mk.x and qe2respack.py.

   ``wan2respack_core.py``
-   - Python script for preparing files about Wannier functions in RESPACK format with gen_wan.x and qe2respack.py.
+   - Python script for preparing files related to Wannier functions in RESPACK format with gen_wan.x and qe2respack.py.

   ``qe2respack.py``
    - Python script for generating input files of RESPACK from QE band calculations.
 This script is originally distributed under GNU GPL ver.3 by open-source software RESPACK ver.
 20200113.